LucaPaterlini/priority-expiry-cache/Readme.md

 is more based on intuition than on algo and data structures skills.

-For all of those interested in just having a good priority, expiry cache in place feel free to look at the documentation of this crate send prs and tickets at the official github repo.
+For all of those interested in just having a good priority, expiry cache in place feel free to look at the [official crate](https://crates.io/crates/priority-expiry-cache) of this crate send prs and tickets at the official github repo.

 All code is released under and informal